MxFrgsn/COMP2001-CW2/README.md

 This GitHub repository contains the backend implementation of the service, developed using Python and documented with Swagger using Mircosoft SQL for data management.

 ## Installation Instructions:

+Connect to the Univerisity of Plymouth WIFI (UOP-Connect/Eduroam/UOP-Visitor) or make a digital connection to the University through the FortiClient VPN.

 ### **Docker Installation**:
 1. Install Docker: